-Example-Shared Service Center: A principal auditor located in the United States and an affiliate of the principal auditor located in the United Kingdom (a participating other accounting firm) use the same shared service center, a nonaccounting firm.
-The principal auditor used the shared service center to test the mathematical accuracy of issuer prepared schedules, while the UK affiliate used the shared service center to send accounts receivable confirmations for the audit of the UK subsidiary.
-The shared service center is not identified on Form AP.
 However, the shared service center's hours are included in the computation of total audit hours.
-The hours incurred by the shared service center to test the mathematical accuracy of issuer prepared schedules are allocated to the principal auditor.
+The hours incurred by the shared service center to test the mathematical accuracy of issuer-prepared schedules are allocated to the principal auditor.
 The hours incurred by the shared service center to send accounts receivable confirmations are allocated to the UK affiliate.

 Hours related to the audit of an equity method investee.
-In some cases, the issuer's financial statements include an investment accounted for using the equity method.34 The hours incurred by an accounting firm in auditing an entity in which the issuer has such an investment are excluded from total audit hours.
+In some cases, the issuer's financial statements include an investment accounted for using the equity method.33 The hours incurred by an accounting firm in auditing an entity in which the issuer has such an investment are excluded from total audit hours.
 If, however, that same accounting firm performed or participated in the audit of the issuer, the hours incurred for the portion of its work not related to the audit of the equity method investee would be included in total audit hours.
 Hours incurred by the principal auditor to audit the issuer's application of the equity method are also included in total audit hours.

 Documentation.
-The firm filing Form AP should document in its files the computation of total audit hours on a basis consistent with AS 1215 (currently Auditing Standard No. 3), Audit Documentation.35 Under AS 1215, the audit documentation should be in sufficient detail to enable an experienced auditor, having no previous connection with the engagement, to understand the computation of total audit hours and the method used to estimate hours when actual hours were unavailable.
+The firm filing Form AP should document in its files the computation of total audit hours on a basis consistent with AS 1215, Audit Documentation.34 Under AS 1215, the audit documentation should be in sufficient detail to enable an experienced auditor, having no previous connection with the engagement, to understand the computation of total audit hours and the method used to estimate hours when actual hours were unavailable.